wiggitywhitney/mcp-commit-story/README.md

 The tool made it easy for Bonnie to become a thought leader: she always had concrete examples and lessons learned at her fingertips.
 When her team faced new challenges, they could review past journal entries to avoid repeating mistakes and to build on previous solutions.
 Over time, Bonnie's journal became a springboard for content creation, knowledge sharing, and continuous improvement—turning everyday engineering into lasting impact.

+She often included quick notes about her feelings—"I felt like an imposter all morning, but when my PR finally passed review, I wanted to high-five the whole team."—so her journal captured not just what she did, but how she experienced it.

+When Bonnie prepared a blog post or conference talk, these emotional notes helped her transform technical summaries into engaging stories that connected with her audience and made her lessons memorable.

 ---
 ## Installation